Bride's Wedding Party Holds Rescue Puppies Instead Of Bouquets

 Weddings are a great place to meet a potential partner ― but one Iowa wedding was also a wonderful place to find a pet.

-When Samantha Duckert and Kendel Clark got married in Mason City on Sept.
+When Samantha Duckert and Kendel Clark of Pleasantville got married in Prole on Sept.
 9, the bride and her wedding party didn’t walk down the aisle carrying flower bouquets.
 Instead, they carried rescue puppies in an attempt to help the animals find homes.

 “I originally wanted to use my own three dogs but decided that they already have love and a home, so I decided I wanted to try to help rescue dogs,” the bride, who now goes by the name Samantha Clark, told InsideEdition.com.

-Note: CORRECTION: An earlier version of this story misstated the location of the wedding as Mason City, Iowa.